Quansight/Quansight-website/apps/labs/posts/polars-vs-sql-differences.md

 ## Mental models

-In Polars, dataframes are best thought of as collections of columns, each of which has a unique name and has elements of a homogeneous type, and which are all of the same length.
+In Polars, dataframes are best thought of as collections of columns, each of which has a unique name.
+Within each column, all elements must be of a homogeneous type, and are all columns must be of the same length.
 There's no special tie between the columns - as we will see later, this allows for column independence.
 Row order is defined, but as we will also see later, Polars doesn't always promise to preserve it!

 SQL is a programming language used to interact with databases which follow the relational model.
 In the relational model, a table is an unordered bag of rows, each of which is atomic (meaning that it can't be split up).
-Row order isn't defined, rows may be sorted in a certain manner before being displayed.
+Row order isn't defined, although rows may be sorted in a certain manner before being displayed.

 ## Row order